vippsas/vipps-developers/newsletters/2020-11-newsletter.md

 # Technical newsletter for developers 2020-11

-This newsletter was sent in November 2020.
+This newsletter _will be sent_ in November 2020.

 # Vipps Login improvements 🎉